 Every August, to celebrate another year of business, the Canton Grill sells the Honolulu cocktail for a dollar.
 The Honolulu has been a tradition at the restaurant for as long as Fred Jr. remembers, and he gives credit to Jimmy, a longtime bartender in the Dragon Lounge, for starting the tradition in the late 1940s.

-Combine in blender:
+Combine in shaker or blender:

 2 ounces gin